hanscappelle/zero-motorcycles-integration/README.md

 Zero Motorcycles for their 3rd gen electric motorcycles that come with integrated cellular connection and cloud service.

+## How

+All you need for this integration to work is your login.
+That is the username and password you use for your app.

 Some information about these services can be found in the documentation of this
 project: https://bitbucket.org/cappelleh/zengo-android/src/master/